Blood Cultures and Molecular Diagnostics in Intensive Care Units to Diagnose Sepsis: A Bayesian Latent Class Model Analysis

 Sriram Sampath, Jeswin Baby, Nandini Dendukuri

 Bayesian analysis, Blood culture, Intensive care unit, Molecular diagnostics, Sepsis

 Citation Information :

-Sampath S, Baby J, Krishna B, Dendukuri N, Thomas T. Blood Cultures and Molecular Diagnostics in Intensive Care Units to Diagnose Sepsis: A Bayesian Latent Class Model Analysis.
+Sampath S, Baby J, Dendukuri N. Blood Cultures and Molecular Diagnostics in Intensive Care Units to Diagnose Sepsis: A Bayesian Latent Class Model Analysis.
 Indian J Crit Care Med 2021; 25 (12):1402-1407.

 Background: Confirmation of sepsis by standard blood cultures (STD) is often inconclusive due to slow growth and low positivity.
 Molecular diagnostics (MOL) are faster and may have higher positivity, but test performance can be inaccurately estimated if STD methods are used as comparators.
 Bayesian latent class models (LCMs) can evaluate diagnostic methods when there is no “gold standard.”
 Intensive care unit studies that have used LCMs to combine and compare STD and MOL method performance and estimate the prevalence of sepsis have not been described.